TJKlein/tjklein.github.io/index.md

-Currently, I am a Senior Research Scientist at SAP Machine Learning Research in [Berlin, Germany](https://www.google.com/maps/dir/52.5467648,13.4660096/SAP+Münzstr+15/@52.5365216,13.4064717,13z/data=!3m1!4b1!4m9!4m8!1m1!4e1!1m5!1m1!1s0x47a851e1dab74057:0xae8d4cd859f4c58a!2m2!1d13.406999!2d52.5242668).
+ I am Director of Machine Learning Research at SAP SE in [Berlin, Germany](https://www.google.com/maps/dir/52.5467648,13.4660096/SAP+Münzstr+15/@52.5365216,13.4064717,13z/data=!3m1!4b1!4m9!4m8!1m1!4e1!1m5!1m1!1s0x47a851e1dab74057:0xae8d4cd859f4c58a!2m2!1d13.406999!2d52.5242668).

-Before, I was a postdoctoral research fellow at Harvard Medical School, Brigham & Women's Hospital, Boston, in the group of [Sandy Wells](https://lmi.med.harvard.edu/people/william-wells) and a postdoctoral research associate in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT working with the group of [Polina Goland](https://people.csail.mit.edu/polina/index.html).
-I did my PhD at the Technical University of Munich, where I was advised by [Nassir Navab](http://campar.in.tum.de/Main/NassirNavab).
+I have been programming roughly since I was 10 years old, beginning with QBasic, Pascal and finally arriving at C/C++ as well as a bit of Assembly.
+Naturally, I studied computer science.
+I did my bachelors at University of Munich (LMU), and then switched to Technical University of Munich to do my Master's degree and also my Ph.D.
+My Ph.D. research dealt at the intersection of medical imaging and machine learning related to ultrasound imaging, advised by [Nassir Navab](http://campar.in.tum.de/Main/NassirNavab).
+Afterwards I was a postdoctoral research fellow at Harvard Medical School, Brigham & Women's Hospital, Boston, in the group of [Sandy Wells](https://lmi.med.harvard.edu/people/william-wells).
+At the same time I was a postdoctoral research associate in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT working with the group of [Polina Goland](https://people.csail.mit.edu/polina/index.html).
 <br/>
 <br/>
 [CV](https://github.com/TJKlein/tjklein.github.io/blob/master/CV_2019.pdf) \| [Email](mailto:tassilo.klein@sap.com) \| [LinkedIn](https://www.linkedin.com/in/tassiloklein/) \| [Google Scholar](https://scholar.google.com/citations?hl=en&user=z7-L4ywAAAAJ&view_op=list_works&sortby=pubdate)